rrealmuto/OoT-Randomizer/data/textures/README.md

 # Custom textures
-To add custom textures, create PNG files of the appropriate size and place them inside the corresponding directory for chests/crates/pots.
+To add custom textures, create RGBA PNG files of the appropriate size and place them inside the folder data/Custom/{texture-pack-name}/{type}/{texture_name}

+where
+{texture-pack-name} is the name that will be used to select the set of custom textures in the GUI {type} is chest, pot, crate (small crate textures go in the crate folder) {texture_name} as described below

 Textures must be named as follows:
 Pixel dimensions are Width x Height